 Tools for mentoring

-The goal of project is to develop new tools for mentoring in teacher education: more specifically for preference screening, learner assessment and structured video-use.
+The goal of this project is to develop new tools for mentoring in teacher education: more specifically for preference screening, learner assessment and structured video-use.

 How can mentoring tools contribute to new teachers' professional development?
 Photo: colourbox.